Retractions: Updating from Complex Information: Introduction

+We further examine how updating patterns vary across histories.
+We use standard \citet{Grether1980QJE} log-odds regressions to compare biases from retractions to those typically documented in updating from new observations.
+While updating from new evidence exhibits confirmation bias, retractions entail both underinference and anticonfirmation bias.
+In line with this, confirmatory retractions are least effective (relative to equivalent new evidence) at histories inducing more extreme beliefs.
+These findings offer valuable insights into the unique influence of retractions on belief-updating behaviour.

-Finally, we test for whether our results simply reflect some limited subject understanding in what the data generating process was.
-We are able to rule out misinterpreting that the draws are made with replacement.
-We also consider dropping subjects who are `noisy' or prone to mistakes (e.g. updating in the wrong direction), or who did not correctly answer at first try unincentivized comprehension questions.
-A theme that emerges is that our results are stronger when restricting to subjects who appear to have understood the task better.\footnote{ This is perhaps unsurprising, since to find any effect requires subjects to act differently for retractions; if subjects answered randomly or always answer 50-50 we would not document any difference.
-In contrast, it is worth emphasizing that most of our sample did very well on unincentivized comprehension questions, confirming our assertion that our design achieved its desired simplicity despite also containing sufficient richness to define retractions and speak to mechanisms. } We conclude that our findings are not an artifact of some consistent misinterpretation of the design.
-Although we are not powered for a fully-fledged within-subject analysis, inspection of individual heterogeneity in our results indicates that the failure of retractions to inducing unlearning, and their ineffectiveness compared with new observations, is a general phenomenon in our sample.
+We conducted a wide range of robustness checks to ensure the validity and generalisability of our results.
+First, we assessed whether our results simply reflect limited participant understanding and inattention despite our screening measures and attention checks.
+We consider removing participants who are ``noisy'' or prone to mistakes, as well as those who did not correctly answer unincentivised comprehension questions on the first try.
+We can also rule out misinterpreting that the draws are with replacement.
+A theme that emerges is that our results are maintained, if not strengthened, when restricting to participants who appear to have understood the task better.\footnote{ This finding is perhaps unsurprising since documenting any effect requires that participants act differently for retractions; if participants answered randomly or always answered 50-50, we would not document any difference.
+But it is worth emphasising that most of our sample did very well on unincentivised comprehension questions, confirming our assertion that our design achieved its desired simplicity despite the richness it contains. }

-We believe that the observation that retractions are \emph{fundamentally less effective} has practical value.
-Taken together, our results provide guidelines regarding how and when individuals can be expected to update beliefs with information about information, of potential relevance for information campaigns.
-They also show that the finding is general, and not tied to any particular domain.
-A policymaker deciding whether to provide guidance that may need to be corrected later should understand that this may not be so easy---it is in general unreasonable to expect a retraction to result simply in the ``deletion'' of a piece of information.
-Our suspicion is that in many real-world cases, appreciating the inability to correct retractions ex-post would have changed the calculus regarding decisions to disseminate information.

-We present our theoretical framework in \hyref{sect:framework}[Section], after reviewing the literature below. \hyref{sect:hypotheses}[Section] lists our main hypotheses and \hyref{sect:designs}[Section] presents our design and implementation.
-Our analysis comes in three parts: \hyref{sect:results}[Section] documents retraction failures, \hyref{sect:mechanisms}[Section] examines mechanisms (both our main proposal and others), and \hyref{sect:robustness}[Section] discusses robustness. \hyref{sect:conclusion}[Section] concludes.